Enable Conditional Access to better protect users, devices, and data

 - Use Manual or automated remediation.

-- Resolve active alerts on the machine.
-This will remove the risk from the machine.
+- Resolve active alerts on the device.
+This will remove the risk from the device.

-- You can remove the machine from the active policies and consequently, Conditional Access will not be applied on the machine.
+- You can remove the device from the active policies and consequently, Conditional Access will not be applied on the device.

 Manual remediation requires a secops admin to investigate an alert and address the risk seen on the device.
 The automated remediation is configured through configuration settings provided in the following section, Configure Conditional Access.